brilam8/ACM_Link/README.md

 ### File Hierarchy

-- `/src` - main folder of the project
+- `/app` - main folder for front-end infrastructure
-- `/src/database` - folder containing everything about the mongoDB database
+- `/app/src` - folder containing all front-end components and functionality
+- `/server` - main folder for back-end infrastructure
-- `/src/database/models` - folder with all database models
+- `/server/config` - folder with all configuration files for databases/firebase
-- `/src/routes` - contains all routes
+- `/server/functions` - contains all routes

 ### NOTES